Last Updated on: 9th October 2023, 10:27 am

 - Small tortoises may burrow under fences and escape.

-Anything that can harm an adult tortoise is extremely likely to kill a baby tortoise outright.
+Anything that can harm an adult tortoise will kill a baby tortoise outright.

 Even if a baby tortoise is well protected in its outdoor enclosure, you must consider its immune system.
 Baby tortoises are more vulnerable to poison, toxins, and pathogens.

 A baby tortoise can get sick and die easier than an adult.
-For example, eating a poisonous flower could make an adult tortoise ill, but it could be life-ending for a baby tortoise.
+For example, eating a poisonous flower could make an adult tortoise unwell, but it could be life-ending for a baby tortoise.

 An indoor tank can precisely regulate heat, lighting, and humidity.
 An imbalance of living conditions will harm a tortoise of any age, but it can prove fatal quickly for a baby tortoise.